camunda/camunda-docs/docs/product-manuals/operate/deployment/data-retention.md

 ---
 id: data-retention
 title: Data retention
+description: "Let's take a closer look at how Operate stores and archives data."
 ---

-Let's take a closer look at how Operate stores and archives data.

 ## How the data is stored and archived